Table of contents

 Are eating disorders genetic?
 We created a DNA report based on a study that attempted to answer this question.
 Below you can see a SAMPLE DNA report.
 To get your personalized DNA report, purchase our Whole Genome Sequencing!

 Eating disorders are a group of serious conditions in which a person has abnormal eating patterns that negatively affect their physical and/or mental wellbeing.
-These conditions are defined as a mental illness.
-Anorexia nervosa, bulimia nervosa, and binge eating disorder are the most common.
+The Diagnostic and Statistical Manual of Mental Disorders defines these conditions as mental illnesses.
+Common eating disorders include anorexia nervosa, bulimia nervosa, and binge eating large amounts of food in a short amount of time.

 People with these conditions tend to obsess over food or body weight.
-They can occur at any age, but they are most often reported in women in young adulthood or adolescence.
+They can occur at any age, but women in young adulthood or adolescence report them most often.
 The main result of any of these ailments is the inability to obtain proper nutrition.
 This malnutrition leads to difficulty in performing daily functions.

 The most well known type is anorexia nervosa, which is the focus of this genetic report.
 In this article, we will cover information about anorexia, as well as some other similar illnesses.